-5.4.3.1.
-In all designated seating positions equipped with head restraints, except the driver's designated seating position, the head restraint shall automatically return from a non-use position to a position in which its minimum height is not less than that specified
+- 5.4.3.1.
+In all designated seating positions equipped with head restraints, except the driver's designated seating position, the head restraint shall automatically return from a non-use position to a position in which its minimum height is not less than that specified in paragraph 5.1.1. of this regulation when a 5th percentile female Hybrid III test dummy is positioned in the seat in accordance with paragraph 7.4.
+At the option of the manufacturer, instead of using a 5th percentile female Hybrid III test dummy, human beings may be used as specified in paragraph 7.4. - 5.4.3.2.

-- 5.4.3.2.
 In rear and front centre designated seating positions equipped with head restraints, the head restraint shall, when tested in accordance with paragraph 7.4., be capable of manually rotating either forward or rearward by not less than 60 degrees from any position of adjustment intended for occupant use in which its minimum height is not less than that specified in paragraph 5.1.1. of this regulation. - 5.4.3.3.
-When measured in accordance with paragraph 7.4., the lower edge of the head restraint (H{LE}) shall be not more than [400 mm], but not less than 250 mm from the R-point and the thickness (S) shall not be less than [25 mm]. - 5.4.3.4.
-When tested in accordance with paragraph 7.4., the head restraint shall cause the torso reference line angle to be at least 10 degrees closer to vertical than when the head restraint is in any position of adjustment in which its height is not less than that specified in paragraph 5.1.1. of this regulation. - 5.4.3.5.
-[The head restraint shall be marked with a label in the form of a pictogram which may include explanatory text.
+When measured in accordance with paragraph 7.4., the lower edge of the head restraint (H{LE}) shall be not more than 460 mm, but not less than 250 mm from the R-point and the thickness (S) shall not be less than 40 mm.

+5.4.3.4.
+When tested in accordance with paragraph 7.4., the head restraint shall cause the torso line angle to be at least 10 degrees closer to vertical than when the head restraint is in any position of adjustment in which its height is not less than that specified in paragraph 5.1.1. of this regulation.

+5.4.3.5.
+The head restraint shall be marked with a label in the form of a pictogram which may include explanatory text.
 The label shall either provide an indication when the head restraint is in a non-use position or provide information to enable an occupant to determine whether the head restraint is in a non-use position.
 The label shall be durably affixed and located such that it is clearly visible by an occupant when entering the vehicle to the designated seating position.
-Examples of possible designs of pictograms are shown in Figure 1.]
+Examples of possible designs of pictograms are shown in Figure 1.

+Deleted: [400 Deleted:]

+Deleted: [25